-I have been specially trained to work with the victims of crime even if investigations are ongoing or a court case is waiting to be heard or if investigations are ongoing.
+I have been specially trained to work using hypnotherapy and EMDR with the victims of crime even if investigations are ongoing or a court case is waiting to be heard.
 Specialist training is required to ensure that therapy work does not later have an impact on the admissibility of evidence.
-If a decision has been made not to report a crime then this service is not necessary.
+If a decision has been made not to report a crime then this service is not necessary but may still be advisable.

 How are crime victims supported?